Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 Until this week, President Trump and several hundred million other Americans assumed he would be coming to the Capitol to give his State of the Union address this month.

-That was based on nearly 230 years of tradition, recently renewed by the invitation of House Speaker Nancy Pelosi, D-Calif.
+That annual update was based on 230 years of tradition, recently renewed by the invitation of House Speaker Nancy Pelosi, D-Calif.

 But now Trump's address appears to be up in the air — unlike Speaker Pelosi's scheduled trip to Afghanistan, which has been grounded in apparent retaliation by the president.